mo-sangha/book/chapters/1.typ

 If you take the example of a cup of coffee: then it's like we've spent countless years thinking we are the coffee instead of the water.
-During recognition we have a moment, an instant of seeing pure water, but the coffee soon returns.
+During recognition we have an instance of seeing pure water, but our involvement into the coffee soon returns.
 What remains is the recognition of water as the basis, and now that the practitioner has caught a glimpse, it doesn't go away.
-Metaphorically speaking, we reorientate from the coffee into the water, allowing the coffee to naturally disappear on its own.
+Metaphorically speaking, we reorientate from the coffee into the water, allowing the coffee to naturally disappear on its own as self-liberation.
 Coffee is a metaphor for karma, or conditioned mind.
-If we reside in the karma then we're creating even more: cycling, stirring conditioning while contracting into movement, we get lost.
+If we reside in the karma then we're creating more cycling, stirring, conditioning while contracting into movement.
-We build worlds within the turbulence of stirring mind only to have impermanence show the futility.
+We build worlds within the turbulence of stirring mind only to have impermanence show us futility.
-Pointing out the nature of mind finally shows us the exit.
+Pointing out the nature of mind finally shows us an alternative.

 Usually a practitioner initially accesses pointing out from an authentic lineage of awareness-realizers, whether directly in the face of other people or indirectly from dharma they've published.